Timothée Chaillou

-Timothée Chaillou is a French art curator, art critic and historian of art.
+Timothée Chaillou (/fr/) is a French art curator, art critic and historian of art.

 Biography

 Timothée Chaillou is a graduate of ICART, of Paris III, of Paris VII and of the City University of New York.
 He was a student of Vito Acconci, Jacques Aumont, Nicolas Bourriaud, Jean-Luc Chalumeau and Pierre Zaoui.

 He is a member of AICA (International Association of Art Critics), IKT (International Association of Curators of Contemporary Art) and CEA (Commissaires d'Exposition Associés).

 His exhibition reviews, essays and conversations have appeared in many catalogues, monographs and art magazines.
 He contributes to 20/27, Art Présence Artpress, ArtUS, Double Magazine, Dossier Journal, ETC, Flash Art International, Frieze, Hart, L'art même, L'Officiel Art, Numéro, Paddle8 and The White Review.
 He was the guest editor-in-chief of Annual Magazine No. 5 in 2012.

 He's an art consultant for collectors, institutions (galleries and museums), companies and luxury brands.

 He is a lecturer and teaches exhibition history and curating practices at IESA (Institut d’Études Supérieures d'Art) and at ICART (Institut supérieur des Carrières Artistiques, Paris).